yonahcodes/CS50x/week6_python/lecture6.md

 <br><br>

-The code above works, but in **Python** we can execute linear search with a better and simpler design:
+The code above is functional, but in **Python** we can execute linear search with a better and simpler design:
 ```py
 # Implements linear search for names using `in`